kaisubr/Coding-Challenge-S21/README.md

 - [DnaFeaturesViewer](https://www.biorxiv.org/content/10.1101/2020.01.09.900589v1.full.pdf)

 ## Explanation
-I used the DnaFeaturesViewer library to draw the genome map, which uses the Biopython library to translate the Genbank file.
+I used the DnaFeaturesViewer library to draw the genome map, which uses the Biopython library to parse the Genbank file.
 After reading the documentation for DnaFeaturesViewer and plotting the genome map, I decided to add custom colors and label only the CDS to make it more readable.

 <!--
 ## No Collaboration Policy